 This post may contain Amazon affiliate links.
 This means if you buy books or stuff via my blog I may receive a tiny commission and do a happy dance.
 There is no extra fee for you.
 I only link to items I personally use and love; products that I think help heart-centered artists.

-Are You Making Any of the 10 Mistakes That Boost Burnout For Artists?
+Are You Making Any of These 10 Common Mistakes That Can Lead To Artist Burnout?

 By Thea Fiore-Bloom, PhD